-Italy isn’t the only European country with a lump sum tax program.
-Switzerland and Greece are two of the most popular lump sump tax countries in Europe.
+Italy isn’t the only European country with a lump-sum tax program.
+Switzerland and Greece are two of the most popular lump sum tax countries in Europe.

 The country also has an Italian Golden Visa Program for people interested in acquiring EU residency through investment.

-(The Italian Government has recently discounted their Golden Visa Program, so now might be a good time to check it out)
+The Italian Government has recently discounted its Golden Visa Program, so now might be a good time to check it out.

-Under the lump sump tax program, tax residents will be exempt from reporting requirements on their foreign-sourced income.
+Under the lump sum tax program, tax residents will be exempt from reporting requirements on their foreign-sourced income.

 Interested in establishing a residency in Greece?
 Read our ultimate guide about Greece’s Golden Visa.

-In countries like the UK and Ireland, you get greater consumer conveniences, while Italy and Greece have a hyper-romanticized vibe to offer.
+In countries like the UK and Ireland, you get convenience, while Italy and Greece have a Mediterranean vibe to offer.